jnorgini/API_Pessoas/README.md

 5. Finish

 # executar o projeto no STS
-1. Clicar com o direito no projeto -> Run as -> Maven Build -> colocar no campo Goals: clean package -> Run
+1. Clicar com o direito no projeto -> Run as -> Maven Build... -> colocar no campo Goals: clean package -> Run
 1. Em Boot DashBoard abrir local e selecionar a API_Pessoas
 2. Clicar no ícone 🟥'start or restart the process associated with the selected elements'